 I never got to see the African Finfoot (a real special for twitchers) but I did hear a Fish Eagle call and baboons bark on the cliffs.
 Keep a sharp eye out for creatures scurrying in the undergrowth and, on a winter evening, you might be lucky and see a bush baby.

 Lou-Nita le Roux, who educates visitors about the gardens, sees herself as a storyteller.
-“I take the information and make it as interesting as possible,” she says, pointing out that pantyhose on the cycad cones prevents cross-pollination, and stops weevils laying eggs.
+“I take the information and make it as interesting as possible,” she says, pointing out that pantyhose on the cycad cones prevent cross-pollination, and stops weevils laying eggs.
 And if you see a sign that says, ‘Oopsie, this is hippo poopsie’, it’s true.
 Hippos live in the Croc River and in the evenings move downstream to feed in the gardens.
 Taki lives in the garden and has occasionally found a hippo that has overslept.
 If you step quietly you might also see bushbuck, monitor lizards and a variety of birds and reptiles.

 But as the name suggests the garden is really about plants, and for those who love plants it is Plant Heaven.
 Taki says they are very proud of their cycad collection of 39 of the 41 species in South Africa.
-They have also created a gene bank for cycads and will soon be opening a cycad nursery where you can buy one for yourself.
+They have also created a gene bank for cycads and a cycad nursery is now open where you can buy one for yourself.
 Taki’s favourite place in the garden, the African Rainforest, where you walk high on walkways in the tree canopy, is not to be missed and the cicadas sing louder here they are so happy.
 There is a Dry Bushveld area containing aloes and succulents, a South African forest area, a baobab collection, clivias, Barberton daises and a wide variety of trees whose flowers and fruit attract insects and birds.

 It’s a haven in all seasons, but for me the magnet is the coolth it gives on a hot Lowveld day, and the Riverside Trail.
 But in spring I won’t miss the Barberton daisies (gerberas) and the sausage trees with their huge wine-red flowers, and in winter (which is never really cold) what better than a meal at the restaurant or tea garden, and a stroll.
 I might even get to do Boot Camp just so I can see the fireflies and bush babies.